 Driving in India can be a great learning experience, especially for amateurs who get to challenge their driving skills every time they hit the Indian roads.
-While Indian roads surely serve as the most difficult to drive on, moreover due to increasing volume of traffic, it becomes especially difficult for people with diabetes.
+While Indian roads surely serve as the most difficult to drive on, moreover, due to increasing volume of traffic, it becomes especially difficult for people with diabetes.

-Observing precautions while on Indian roads is an essential parameter which determines how well planned is your diabetes care and diabetes management is.
+Observing precautions while on Indian roads is an essential parameter which determines how well planned your diabetes care and diabetes management is.

 Even minor fluctuations in normal sugar levels before, during and after a drive can disorient diabetics and cause major health concerns.
 High or low blood glucose levels can sometimes influence their capability to drive safely.
-People with diabetes might have developed difficulties such as heart disease or nerve damage, vision problems (retinopathy) which majorly affects their driving ability.
-Because of this it is imperative that people know what to do in order to keep themselves, and others, safe while on the road.
+People with diabetes might have developed difficulties such as heart disease or nerve damage, vision problems (retinopathy) which majorly affect their driving ability.
+Because of this, it is imperative that people know what to do in order to keep themselves, and others, safe while on the road.

-Hypoglycemia can be caused by higher than required dose of insulin or certain diabetes tablets.
+Hypoglycemia can be caused by higher than required doses of insulin or certain diabetes tablets.
 This is the main concern when driving.
 A low blood glucose level can affect a driver’s ability to react and concentrate while driving.
 Hypoglycemia can also cause altered sensation or loss of consciousness which could lead to the loss of control of a vehicle.
 Hyperglycemia can also affect driving ability as it can cause blurred vision, fatigue and decreased concentration.